mejia-dev/capstone-time-tracker/Timetracker.md

 			* Finish first example form.
 Unclear how redirection is supposed to work with this implementation, but the videos usually get to important points in a roundabout way.
 			* Noted that video tutorial has moved on from the login form.
 Checking example repo to see if solution is listed there.
 				* No changes of note.
 Noticed that there is a delay of 2000 milliseconds set (since we're simulating using an actual auth API and not using a real one).
 While the console.log in the redirection code *is* returning `true` (indicating that the login has been completed successfully), there may be some sort of a delay required to process the redirection.
 Going to attempt to reduce 2000 millisecond delay to 1000, and try to see if I can implement another delay in the redirection code to account for the delay.
 If this works, will try to convert to async login function (as I assume it would be in a real-world scenario).
+				* This did not work.
+There is a chance that some of this isn't working due to not using a real authentication platform.
+Everything is `console.log`ging fine and it is using the `subscribe` method which appears to asyncrhonously wait for an event to occur.
+				* Scoured [template repo](https://github.com/deepakjha14/yt-students-details-app/tree/main) but didn't see any significant changes between the way auth was handled in mine and in the template.
+Cloned the repo and confirmed that redirection works, although lots of the other functionality was different than the tutorial video.
+				* Hilariously (🙃) located the issue. `auth.service.ts` was importing `delay` and `tap` from the `rxjs` library instead of the `rxjs/operators` library.
+I don't quite understand why this worked, or even caused an issue to begin with.
+Will look into it more later.

 * 2024-03-12